-I received this book for free from Library in exchange for an honest review.
+I received this book for free from Library for review consideration, opinions expressed are 100% my own.
 This post contains affiliate links as indicated by an asterisk.
 Purchases from these links provides a small commission to me at no extra cost to you.To Kill a Mockingbird by Harper Lee

 5* – I highly recommend To Kill a Mockingbird on audiobook to those who like dramatic and inspiring stories.
 This is one of those books that impacted me differently now that I’m a parent and gets better every time I think about it.
 Narrator Sissy Spacek takes this book to a whole new level than I got when reading it in school.